neilghosh/neilghosh.github.io/_posts/2023/2023-12-02-embeddings-prediction-using-vertext-ai-and-vector-database.md.md

     !gcloud config set project <project_id>

 #### Generate embeddings from Images
 For this we will use the [multimodal api from Vertext AI](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-multimodal-embeddings#api-usage).
 This API takes both text and image.
-In case of image it takes either the image data (in base64 encoded bytes )
+In case of image it takes either the image data (in base64 encoded bytes) or URL of the GCS object.
+GCS URLs would take less time to transfer the data from local run time storage, so we would go for that option.

+Firstly we would

 !gsutil cp gs://birdwalk/* images/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5NDM1MTg3NSw3NjE4MTAwMDRdfQ==
+eyJoaXN0b3J5IjpbMTc2NTY0NDkzMyw3NjE4MTAwMDRdfQ==
 -->